Proud to be locally owned and operated since 2003

 She has also found a new love for “healthy living” and helping people get truly healthy.
 Coulon is now using her new-found passion helping coach people all over America lose weight, get off diabetic/blood pressure medicines; and just start living truly better healthier lifestyles.

-The nurse practitioner says after traveling and accomplishing those goals, she is now focused on her family in Slidell with her husband, step-son and 1 year old boy.
+The nurse practitioner says after traveling and accomplishing those goals, she is now focused on her family in Slidell with her husband, step-son, 2 year old baby boy and a new blessing on the way.
 “Life is just getting better and better”